Monodromy action of mirror stops for toric Calabi-Yau surfaces: A review of the Stringy K ahler moduli of toric mirrors

-\end{landscape} It is worth noting that $\FIPS$ does not always coincide with the understanding of the stringy K\"ahler Moduli space as the complex structure moduli space; see \cite[Remark 2.8]{donovan2015mixed}.
-The $\FIPS$ has the nice property of being a smooth Deligne-Mumford stack.
+It is worth noting that $\FIPS$ does not always coincide with the understanding of the stringy K\"ahler Moduli space as the complex structure moduli space; see \cite[Remark 2.8]{donovan2015mixed}.
+The space $\FIPS$ is a smooth Deligne--Mumford stack.